 Writer.
 Born at 21 Washington Place, New York City.
 Initially he studied to be a lawyer, but gave it up in favour of writing literary reviews and short stories.
 His better-known works include 'Washington Square', 'Portrait of a Lady' and 'The Turn of the Screw'.
 The latter has been filmed many times and adapted as an opera by Benjamin Britten.
 He moved to England in 1876, becoming a British citizen in 1915.
+Surprisingly he and Robert Louse Stevenson admired each others work and exchanged support and criticisms.
 Died at his home, 21 Carlyle Mansions, Cheyne Walk, Chelsea.
 He had been ill for 3 months, during which he sometimes imagined that he was Napoleon.

 In 1990 a theory was proposed that James's particular writing style came from his efforts, as a gay man, to remain in the closet, and even that that was his real, hidden, subject.

 Credit for this entry to: Alan Patient of www.plaquesoflondon.co.uk